-Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts with your finances.
-To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Cedar Park.
+You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
+The quality of your wallet starts the home buying process.
+To make your goal of homeownership realized, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Cedar Park, Texas.

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

-Lenders want to be positive that allowing you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double that of someone having a stronger credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You'll still qualify for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double that of someone having a near perfect credit score.

-Staying on top of your FICO score is the first step in purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in buying a home.
+Call us at 512-789-7541 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
+There are methods to raise your score.
 Building your FICO score takes time.
-It can be hard to make a significant stride change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be hard to make a significant change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

 - Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt sitting on one card.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt sitting on a single card.

-- Apply for gas cards or store credit.
-For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You must always beware of holding a large balance for too long because these types of cards usually have a surprisingly high interest rate.
+- Chain store cards and gas station cards.
+For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to repair credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You must always beware of charging a high balance for too long because these types of cards normally have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in one or two payments.

-- Stay on top of payments.
-Your credit score plummets with every account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+- Pay on time.
+Your FICO score plummets with every account that goes to collections.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Homes With Heart, Inc., the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Homes With Heart, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.